EmoryMLIP/OT-Flow/detailedSetup.md

 source otEnv/bin/activate
 ```

-If you're running python 3.7, install all the requirements:
+If you're running python 3.7 (and pip 21.3.1), install all the requirements:
 ```
 pip install -r requirements.txt
 ```